 Differentialist racism is, according to Balibar and Wallerstein (2009), „a racism which, at first sight, does not postulate the superiority of certain groups or peoples in relation to others but “only“ the harmfulness of abolishing frontiers, the incompatibility of life-styles and traditions“ (Gunaratnam: 87f).

-As example, Gunaratnam cites an Oxford citizen who is complaining about the amplified prayers from a mosque near from his house: „People will have no choice but to have this message rammed down their throats“ (Gunaratnam: 87).
+As example, Gunaratnam cites an Oxford citizen who is complaining about the amplified prayers from a mosque near from his house: „People will have no choice but to have this message rammed down their throats“ (Gunaratnam: 87) – hence normalising some ways of life, and demonising others as interferning….
 In Eves story, differentialist racism can explain the reaction of staff and English families to the loud grieving, which does not correspond to the western norm of how one should grieve.

 6. How is the ideal of body boundedness historically constituted (following Douglas, Bourdieu and Elias) and how is it maintained in the hospice?

 Douglas argues that the human body is a culturally elaborated and embedded product which stands in a dialectic relationship with the society.
-Since hygienic innovations and the rise of the individualistic protestantism has mostly banned all kinds of bad smells out of the daily live, the society has become deodorised.
-Therefore also the individual body become bounded. „The social body constrains the way the physical body is perceived“ (Douglas 1970 cited as in Lawton: 135).
+Since hygienic innovations and the rise of the individualistic Protestantism has mostly banned all kinds of bad smells out of the daily live, the society has become deodorised.
+Therefore also the individual body become bounded. „The social body constrains the way the physical body is perceived“ (Douglas 1970 cited as in Lawton 1998: 135).
 Bourdieu describes with his concept of the habitus, that the body acts as a mediator between social structures and individual action.
 Elias describes the privatisation of bodily functions such as spitting, urinating or defecating over the time, starting in western Europes upper classes and working its way through to the bourgeoisie and the lower classes.
 According to him, the body has developed from an open incomplete body to a bounded one with clearly defined boundaries.

+Nice.